bmodee/Teknikattan/docs/source/user_manual/editor.md

 In the bottom left corner you will be able to add a new slide using the "Ny sida" button.
 Delete or copy a slide simply by right clicking on it and choosing the appropriate option.
 In the top right corner you will be able to change which view you see and edit.
+By right clicking on a component you will be able to delete it or copy it to the same or a different view.

 ![Editor with competition tab open](../_static/editor_competition.png)